No Products in the Cart

 For some time now, far too long really, we have discussed building a CNC router so that we can expand our abilities from only metal, to plastic, wood, carbon fiber, and machining aluminum.
 Well, we finally took the plunge!
 If you read the blog on our first plasma cutter, we used a Gecko G540 to update the machine to run after our HobbyCNC board burned up.
-We figured we would use it temporarily, with some Nema 23 stepper motors until we needed more power down the road, since we already had the G540 from the first plasma build.
-Well, as it turns out, the G540 and Nema 23 motors were strong enough for this build, as of the time of this writing.
+We figured we would use it temporarily on this router, with some Nema 23 stepper motors until we needed more power down the road, since we already had the G540 from the first plasma build.
+Well, as it turns out, the G540 and Nema 23 motors were strong enough for this build, at of the time of this writing.

 Anyway, the spec of this build:

 - A little larger than a 4x8 foot cutting area, so we can move the gantry clear out of the way for removing parts/loading material